ua-snap/jp-fastapi/README.md

         - http://localhost:8000/data/atmosphere/?variable=t2&source=cmip6&lat=64.5&lon=-147.7&start_year=1990
     - bad `end_year`...
         - http://localhost:8000/data/atmosphere/?variable=t2&source=cmip6&lat=64.5&lon=-147.7&start_year=1990&end_year=2120

- - The `HydrosphereDataParameters` model features a second validation layer which ensures that all items in the list for the `source` parameter are allowable.
-There's also some additional validation in the `HydrosphereDataParameters` model to make sure `start year` is before `end year`, and that the request includes either a `lat` & `lon` pair or a `location`, but not both.
-The error type and messages here are custom, but are packaged by the app in the same way as the errors above.
     - Including a non-allowable `source` in the list...
         - http://localhost:8000/data/hydrosphere/?variable=pr&source=cmip4&source=cmip5&lat=64.5&lon=-147.7&start_year=1990&end_year=2020
     - Using years in the wrong order...